DmitryMuravyev/Delta-Compression/README.md

 For correct decompression, you only need to configure a few parameters in the file [Decompression.h](/Decompression/Decompression.h):

-- Using commenting characters '//', select one of the delta calculating options and, for example, choosing the DECOMPRESSION_FIXED_WINDOW_FIRST option you can decompress data compressed not only by this method (Fixed + Adaptive), but also a data, compressed by Fixed Window only.
+- Using commenting characters '//', select one of the delta calculating options.
+And, for example, choosing the DECOMPRESSION_FIXED_WINDOW_FIRST option you can decompress data compressed not only by this method (Fixed + Adaptive), but also a data, compressed by Fixed Window only.
 Likewise using DECOMPRESSION_ADAPTIVE_FLOATING_WINDOW_FIRST, you can decompress data, compressed both by Adaptive + Fixed and only by Adaptive Window methods:

 ```C
 //#define DECOMPRESSION_FIXED_WINDOW_ONLY